victor-homyakov/optimize-js/README.md

 | benchmarks/three.min.js | 486996 ||
 | benchmarks/three.min.optimized.js | 487279 |+ 283 |

-### Is `optimize-js` intended for library authors?
+### Is `optimize-js-code-cache` intended for library authors?

 Sure!
-If you are already shipping a bundled, minified version of your library, then there's no reason not to apply `optimize-js` (assuming you benchmark your code to ensure it does indeed help!).
-However, note that `optimize-js` should run _after_ Uglify, since Uglify strips extra parentheses and also [negates IIFEs by default](https://github.com/mishoo/UglifyJS2/issues/640).
+If you are already shipping a bundled, minified version of your library, then there's no reason not to apply `optimize-js-code-cache` (assuming you benchmark your code to ensure it does indeed help!).
+However, note that `optimize-js-code-cache` should run _after_ Uglify, since Uglify strips extra parentheses and also [negates IIFEs by default](https://github.com/mishoo/UglifyJS2/issues/640).
 This also means that if your users apply Uglification to your bundle, then the optimization will be undone.

-Also note that because `optimize-js` optimizes for some patterns that are based on heuristics rather than _known_ eagerly-invoked functions, it may actually hurt your performance in some cases.
+Also note that because `optimize-js-code-cache` optimizes for some patterns that are based on heuristics rather than _known_ eagerly-invoked functions, it may actually hurt your performance in some cases.
 (See benchmarks below for examples.)
-Be sure to check that `optimize-js` is a help rather than a hindrance for your particular codebase, using something like:
+Be sure to check that `optimize-js-code-cache` is a help rather than a hindrance for your particular codebase, using something like:

 ```html
 <script>